SecDevOps-jmcdonough/fortisoar-lab/README.md

 #### Azure Compute Connector

+The Azure Compute Connector for FortiSOAR provides a number of actions to FortiSOAR for Managing Azure VMs.
+The Playbooks used during this workshop will stop a VM that is accessing malicious hosts, triage that host and then start it.

 1. Click the "Discover" Tab
 1. Enter "Azure Compute" in the search bar
 1. Click the "Azure Compute" tile